 Ardeley.
 Chauncy or Reedings

-Henry Chauncy was the renowned historian of Hertfordshire, but it was his father, also named Henry, who left the almshouses by his will of 1680.
+Henry Chauncy was the renowned historian of Hertfordshire, but it was his father, also named Henry, who left the almshouses by his will of July 1680.
 So far I have been unable to locate the will to check for any further details.
-Henry lived from 1573 till 1681.
+Henry lived from 1600 till 1681.
 This means he lived during the English Civil War and probably had Royalist sympathies.
 His son, the historian, lived from 1632 till 1719.
 They owned the manor house, Ardeleybury (also known as Yardley Bury).
 Chauncy’s history was first published in 1700.
 Interestingly, Henry ‘academically’ records the information, without mentioning that he and his father were involved.
-Further care needs to be exercised as many others of the family were named Henry.

 The buildings were put up not long before Henry died in 1681.
+Clutterbuck adds ‘A house which he had then lately built at the north east corner of his close called Great Reeding, by the highway called Reven Street, and to which he had laid ten poles of ground’, which is echoed by Cussans.
 They consisted of two cottages, named ‘Reedings’.
-Depending on the source, the gardens consisted of 10 poles (Cussans) or 16 poles (VCH).
+Depending on the source, the gardens consisted of 10 poles (Cussans and Clutterbuck) or 16 poles (VCH).
 This is about 250 sq. m. or 380 sq. m. in modern terms.
-According to Cussans, it was at the north east corner of Great Reeding Close, by the highway called Reven Street.
-As yet the location and subsequent history have not been ascertained.
+As yet the exact location and subsequent history have not been ascertained.

 Henry also left a pightle of land so that the income could provide for repairs and two faggotts of wood a year, at Michaelmas (29 Sep., just after the autumn equinox) and Christmas.
 This land was about an acre and a half of land (less according to VCH) in Cromer Field, near Hoggelder’s Hill.
 Cromer Field is shown on the OS map Hertfordshire 1896 (rev 1898).